 “Education and experience is what will ease their angst of getting all those words from brain to paper,” she says, stating that even if young people eventually choose a seemingly unrelated career, writing and imagining will never leave them.
 “Gift them the opportunity to acquire the skills to do it well.”

 Diana Savage, a graduate of Northwest University and Bakke Graduate University, sold her first article when she was still in college, and she’s been writing ever since.
 Now the principal at Savage Creative Services, LLC, she also directs the Northwest Christian Writers Renewal conference.
-She is the author of 52 Heart Lifters for Difficult Times and the coauthor—with Dr. Dennis E. Hensley—of the inspirational suspense novel Pseudonym.
+She is the author of 52 Heart Lifters for Difficult Times and coauthor of the inspirational suspense novel Pseudonym.